 - 4. Pledges.
 If you pledge any portion of your IRA as collateral for a loan, the amount so pledged will be treated as a distribution and will be included in your gross income for that tax year.
 If you are under age 591⁄2, the 10% penalty tax on early distributions will apply. - 5.
 Fees and Expenses.
 You agree to pay the fees and other expenses of maintaining and terminating your IRA when due, as determined in accordance with a schedule published from time to time.
-If you fail to pay timely, the Trustee may deduct any outstanding balance from the IRA, and if insufficient cash is available in the account, the Trustee may liquidate assets to pay the balance. - 6.
+If you fail to timely pay, the Trustee may deduct any outstanding balance from the IRA, and if insufficient cash is available in the account, the Trustee may liquidate assets to pay the balance. - 6.
 Inherited IRAs.
-A beneficiary who inherits a traditional IRA cannot make contributions to the inherited IRA.
-The beneficiary must take RMDs as described in this document for traditional IRAs.
+A beneficiary who inherits a Roth IRA cannot make contributions to the inherited IRA.
+The beneficiary must take RMDs as described in this document for Roth IRAs.

 An eligible beneficiary may roll over a decedent's interest in an Employer-Sponsored Retirement Plan to an inherited IRA.
-The rollover must be accomplished through a direct trusteeto-trustee transfer.
-Certain beneficiaries cannot make this rollover, including entity beneficiaries, and trust beneficiaries if the trust does not meet certain look-through trust requirements.
+A beneficiary who wants to roll over to a Roth IRA must meet the income and tax filing status limitations (if any) for setting up a Roth IRA.
+The rollover must be accomplished through a direct trustee-to-trustee transfer.
+Certain beneficiaries cannot make this rollover, including entity beneficiaries and trust beneficiaries if the trust does not meet certain lookthrough trust requirements.
 RMDs required under the plan's terms cannot be rolled over.
-Generally, the RMD rules of the deceased's Employer-Sponsored Retirement Plan for non-spouse beneficiaries also apply to the inherited IRA.
+Generally, the RMD rules of the deceased's Employer-Sponsored Retirement Plan for nonspouse beneficiaries also apply to the inherited IRA.
 (This is usually the five-year rule or the life expectancy rule.)
-However, if the five-year rule applies, the non-spouse beneficiary may use the life expectancy rule if the rollover is made before the end of the year following the year the decedent died.
+However, if the five-year rule applies, the nonspouse beneficiary may use the life expectancy rule if the rollover is made before the end of the year following the year the decedent died.
 If the decedent died after his or her Required Beginning Date, the life expectancy rule applies.